-An old but true way to build awareness of features is to distribute posters around your office.
-Whether used to create awareness around new Office 365 tools and what they can do, or to promote training events, having posters around the office keeps the Office move top of mind.
+An old but tried-and-true way to build awareness of features is to distribute posters around your offices.
+Whether used to create awareness around new Office 365 tools and what they can do, or to promote training events, having posters around the office keeps the Office move on top of everyone's mind.

 KnowledgeWave has created a custom Photoshop (.PSD) poster file that you can use to customize your message around various Office 365 apps and feature sets.